conda/conda/docs/source/using/test-drive.rst

 different version of Python, and yet continue to run your usual version of Python in your normal environment.
 That’s the power of having an environment manager like conda.

-TIP: Whether you are using Linux, Mac or the Windows command prompt, in your terminal window the conda commands are all the same unless noted.
+TIP: Whether you are using Linux, OS X or the Windows command prompt, in your terminal window the conda commands are all the same unless noted.

 **Verify that conda is installed**